-Read more in New Developments Summary 2020-08, Reference rate reform: ASU 2020-04 simplifies accounting for transition from LIBOR and certain other reference rates.
+Read more in Grant Thornton’s New Developments Summary 2020-08, "Reference rate reform: ASUs simplify accounting for transition from LIBOR and certain other reference rates."